WHY HAVE YOUR CHILD BAPTISED?

 It's because we want to help you discover and accept these commitments

-for yourself that we give you this leaflet and a minister visits you
+for yourself that we give you a leaflet and an invitation to a Baptism

 before the Baptism.
 This enables us to talk to you about the meaning of